 I love a good crafty home decor project with textured chalk paint, and one that involves things I already have on hand is event better!
 Who doesn’t have books at home and some paint?
+Are you ready for some Farmhouse style stacked books project?
+Don’t you just love Vintage books?
 Just went through some old books on my shelf that I can re-purpose to make this craft… and Bingo!
 I have a good stack of it !
 There are many places to find cheap paperback books including yard sales,thrift stores or even used books at bookstores

 I am so glad that I didn’t get rid off my guide to Disney Word from 2018…ha ha ha.
 I love how thick that book is!
 It will be great for my project!
 I am not going to deconstruct mine I have a better idea.
 So let’s get things started, shall we?